 Throughout the years, we’ve purchased dozens of domains from many domain registration platforms.
 While we’ve had a poor experience with the majority, there were some that exceeded our expectations.
 They delivered what they promised from the moment we had discovered them and that’s why we still use their services to this day.

-Without further ado, let’s get going and compare these two platforms.
+If you’d like the read the full writeup, let’s get going and compare these two platforms.

 But First, Why Choose Namecheap or Google Domains?

 Google Domains and Namecheap are one-stop-shops when you need anything connected to registering and managing your domains.
 Namecheap goes beyond this specialty as it’s a fully scalable website building solution.
 However, we’re going to concentrate only on the domain management segment for this article.